Victorwz/LaViA/README.md

 ```

 ## License
 This project is licensed under the [CC BY-NC 2.0 License](https://creativecommons.org/licenses/by-nc/2.0/deed.en).
-Please give us appropriate credits, i.e. mentioning our framework name, in your work or development.
+Please refer our work, i.e. mentioning our framework name, in your study or development.
+Don't forget to give us a star if you find it is useful.

 ## Acknowledgment
-**LaViA** is led by UCSB Xifeng Yan's group.
+**LaViA** is led by Weizhi Wang at Xifeng Yan's lab @UCSB.
 It is a part of the “Autonomous Multimodal Ingestion for Goal-Oriented Support” (AMIGOS) team directed by Dr. Charles Ortiz at PARC/SRI.
 AMIGOS is funded by [DARPA Perceptually-enabled Task Guidance (PTG) program](https://www.darpa.mil/program/perceptually-enabled-task-guidance).